 - Be unable to climb the bars of its cage

 Are There Bamboo Perches For Parrots?

-Bamboo is sometimes a good material for parrot perches.
-It’s chewable and comfortable on the feet, preventing the risk of bumblefoot.
+Bamboo can be good for perches.
+It’s chewable and comfortable for the feet, reducing the risk of bumblefoot.

 There are many toys and foraging sticks that use bamboo as the main building block.
-That’s because parrots love to chew on bamboo, so it provides them with hours of mental stimulation.
+That’s because parrots love to chew on bamboo as it provides them with countless hours of mental enrichment and stimulation.

-Bamboo is an excellent all-rounder.
-It’s safe and healthy to eat – as long as it’s been cooked properly – and can be made into a range of accessories that parrots enjoy using.
-While there are some risks with bamboo, they’re easy to mitigate and shouldn’t put you off from adding bamboo shoots into your parrot’s diet.
+Bamboo is safe and healthy to eat, as long as it’s been cooked properly.
+It can also be made into a range of useful cage toys and accessories that parrots enjoy using.
+While there are some risks with bamboo, they’re easy to mitigate and shouldn’t put you off from adding bamboo shoots to your parrot’s diet.